tprasadtp/ubuntu-post-install/docs/clioptions.md

     to access it.
 The mirror may not work or be up-to date with upstream.
 Use this option only if you are inside Uni-Freiburg network and know what versions/libs are hosted on the mirror.

-Uses mirrors from `University of Freiburg`.
-Only available for limited number of repositories.
-Do **not** use this if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
-Arguments `-u` or `--use-uf-mirror`.
-Because I do not wish to waste bandwidth this option is not tested on CI builds.
+- Uses mirrors from `University of Freiburg`.
+Only available for limited number of repositories. **DO NOT** use this option if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
+- Arguments: `-u` or `--use-uf-mirror`.
+Because I do not wish to waste bandwidth this option is not tested on Travis builds.

-!!! note
+!!! warning
-    **This script/github-repo/or this website is not affiliated with University of Freiburg.**
+    **This script/github-repository/or this website is not affiliated in with University of Freiburg.**

 ## Version